Response times are fast and efficient which helps us to solve any issues as soon as possible and to carry on with business as usual

-Serviced Cloud is a specialist provider of cloud technology solutions to the professional services sector.
-Serviced cloud has the expertise and experience to help service sector companies and those supplying services to regulated businesses to meet their regulatory obligations and follow guidelines on the use of technology.
+HTL Support is a specialist provider of cloud technology solutions to the professional services sector.
+HTL Support has the expertise and experience to help service sector companies and those supplying services to regulated businesses to meet their regulatory obligations and follow guidelines on the use of technology.

 It is our confirmed belief the cloud offers outstanding opportunities for services sector firms to leverage technology so it returns more value to their businesses.
 Where the short-mid-term fortunes for the UK and global economy remain uncertain, migration to the cloud equips businesses to meet the challenges that may lay ahead.

 HTL Support is a close knit and highly professional team of technology professionals that are evangelists for cloud solutions.
 This is because we believe the benefits are unrivalled by equivalent on-premise approaches to provisioning business technology.

 The business benefits of the cloud are regularly highlighted in the press and deliberated in boardrooms.
 Cloud technology is a topic about which the vast majority of business leaders are likely to have more than a passing interest.

 Based in the heart of London in Canary Wharf, HTL Support was incorporated in 2009 with a clear and simple vision.
 We are dedicated to helping business leaders in financial service organisations find the best way of successfully adopting cloud technology in their businesses.
 We offer best of breed Hosted Cloud Services in our ISO27001 London data centres, and help clients to create their own Private Cloud systems in their own offices or data centres.